gmesch/meschisms/bash/rt/README.md

-# Meschisms React App
+# Meschisms Slide Viewer App

-A simple React counter application built with TypeScript.
+A simple React + TypeScript slide viewer that loads slides from a YAML file and renders markdown content.

 ## Features

+- Displays slides defined in `content.yaml`
+- Each slide supports markdown formatting
-- Counter that increments/decrements with arrow keys
+- Navigate slides with the ↑ and ↓ arrow keys
 - Built with React 18 and TypeScript
 - Webpack build system